Nena's Wellness Corner

 • Chop medium size onion into small cubes.
 Chop one garlic clove.

-• Preheat 2 tbsp of olive oil in the skillet.
+• Preheat 2 tablespoon of olive oil in the skillet.

 • Add onion and cook until fragrant (about 5 min).
 Next, add chopped garlic and cook for a short time (do not overcook the garlic since the taste will become bitter).
 Add salt and pepper per your liking.